base/base/docs/specs/fjord/derivation.md

 is greater than or equal to the activation timestamp.
 The change of the `max_sequencer_drift` parameter activates with the L1 origin block timestamp.

+If Fjord is not activated at genesis, it must be activated at least one block after the Ecotone activation block.
+This ensures that the network upgrade transactions don't conflict.

 ## Constant Maximum Sequencer Drift

 With Fjord, the `max_sequencer_drift` parameter becomes a constant of value `1800` _seconds_,